Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-To illustrate this arrangement, let’s develop a program that maintains a checkbook balance.
+To illustrate this arrangement, let's develop a program that maintains a checkbook balance.
 The program will offer the user a menu of choices: clear the account balance, credit money to the account, debit money from the account, display the current balance, and exit the program.
 The choices are represented by the integers 0, 1, 2, 3, and 4, respectively.
 Here's what a session with the program will look like:

 ```shell
 *** ACME checkbook-balancing program ***